grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ## Threshold Syntax

-To use a threshold, you must define at least one `threshold_expression`:
+To use a threshold, define at least one `threshold_expression`:

 <CodeGroup labels={["threshold-options.js"]} lineNumbers={[true]}>